nysbc/appion-protomo/README.md

   - This will fill in the `Run name` and present a number of parameters below.

-> **Note:** All parameters in the Appion-Protomo tilt-series alignment workflow contain extensive help files that are accessible by simply pointing to the parameter name.
+> **Note:** All parameters in the Appion-Protomo tilt-series alignment workflow contain extensive help files that are accessible by simply pointing at the parameter name.

 For most samples select `10 nm` as the `Object Size` in `Parameter Presets`.